Breast augmentation (breast enlargement, augmentation mammoplasty, "boob job")

 This usually ranges from a few days to a few weeks depending on what you do.
 If your activities are sedentary then you may only need a few days, but if you do heavy work and lifting you may need up to three weeks.
 It's a good idea to take some time out from more strenuous activities so you don't prolong your recovery.
 The same guidelines apply to exercise, with mild to moderate exercise allowable early on and full aerobic activities after three weeks.
 You can shower within hours of surgery as dressings are minimal.
 You must not drive until you are fully recovered from both the anaesthetic and the discomfort of surgery.
 If in doubt, don't.

 We recommend a soft, wire-free bra to be worn for the first 3 weeks post op to support breasts and help with post op discomfort.
 After 3 weeks we recommend you getting professionally fitted to determine your true size.

 Will I need to be seen after surgery?

 Yes.
-We will keep in close contact with you by telephone for the first few days and then will see you about five days after surgery, then at three weeks and at three months.
+We will keep in close contact with you by telephone for the first few days and then will see you about three to four days after surgery, then at three weeks and at three months.
 You are of course welcome to call or visit any time with any concerns.